YauhenC/-devops-challenge/README.md

 # DevOps Engineer Challenge

-1. Here is used *Python* for this app.
+1. Here is used *Java* for this app.
 Source code is located in `src` directory, where:
 - `AppDemoApplication.java ` - simple lambda application,
 - `AppDemoApplicationTests.java` - simple unit tests for methods declared in `AppDemoApplication.java `.